sumn2u/learn-javascript/en/document-object-model/listening-of-events.md

 ## Listening for Events

 In order to make a page **interactive** (that is, able to change in response to user actions), you need to be able to respond to _user events_.
-Whenever a user interacts with a computer, the operating system announces that interaction as an **event**&mdash;the _event_ of a button being clicked, the _event_ of the mouse being moved, the _event_ of a keyboard key being pressed, etc. These events are **broadcast** to the entire system, allowing any application (including the browser) to "respond" the occurrence of the event, such as by executing a particular JavaScript function.
+Whenever a user interacts with a computer, the operating system announces that interaction as an **event**: the _event_ of a button being clicked, the _event_ of the mouse being moved, the _event_ of a keyboard key being pressed, etc. These events are **broadcast** to the entire system, allowing any application (including the browser) to "respond" the occurrence of the event, such as by executing a particular JavaScript function.

 Thus in order to respond to user actions (and the _events_ those actions generate), we need to define a function that will be executed **when the event occurs**.
 You will define a function as normal, but the function will not get called by you as a particular step in your script.
 Instead, the function you specify will be executed _by the system_ when an event occurs, which will be at some indeterminate time in the future.
 This process is known as [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming).
 It is also an example of <a href="https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)">**asynchronous programming**</a>: in which statements are not executed in a single order one after another ("synchronously"), but may occur "out of order" or even at the same time!
 (For more about working with asynchronous programming, see [Chapter 14](#ajax)).